-Status value Description ок Indicating the access control policy retrieval process is successful.
-NOI APPLICABLE The PRP does not have any policy that applies to the access control policy request.
+Status value Description OK Indicating the access control policy retrieval process successful.
+The PRP does not have any policy that applies to the access control policy request.
 PROCESSING_ERROR Indicating an error occurred during retrieving access control policy.

 In the case where the status value is NOT\APPLICABLE, the access control policy requester should try to contact another PRP for retrieving access control policies if there are more than one PRP provided in the authorizationPolicyResourceIDs attribute of the <accessControlPolicy> resource, otherwise the access request of the Originator shall be denied.